 How long does it take before our family can become foster carers?

-The time it takes to become a registered foster carer varies.
+The time it takes to become an approved foster carer varies.

 Applicants are encouraged to progress at their own pace, however on average the process takes between 6 and 9 months.

 Do children or young people usually stay in their local area when in foster care?